Tampa Bay Buccaneers vs. New Orleans Saints NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Saints stats and trends

-- New Orleans' games this season have gone over the total in two out of six opportunities (33.3%).
+- New Orleans' games this season have hit the over on two of six set point totals (33.3%).

-- New Orleans is 3-0 against the spread and 3-0 overall in games when it records more than 21.0 points.
+- New Orleans is 3-0 against the spread and 3-0 overall in games when it puts up more than 21.0 points.

 - The Saints rack up 35.4 fewer yards per game (296.7) than the Buccaneers allow (332.1).

-- When New Orleans totals more than 332.1 yards, the team is 1-1 against the spread and 1-1 overall.
+- In games that New Orleans picks up more than 332.1 yards, the team is 1-1 against the spread and 1-1 overall.

-- This season the Saints have six turnovers, eight fewer than the Buccaneers have takeaways (14).
+- This year the Saints have six turnovers, eight fewer than the Buccaneers have takeaways (14).

 Home and road insights

-- Tampa Bay is winless against the spread, and 2-1 overall, on the road.
+- Tampa Bay is winless against the spread, and 2-1 overall, away from home.

-- The Buccaneers are winless ATS (0-2) on the road as 5.5-point favorites or more.
+- The Buccaneers are winless ATS (0-2) as 4.5-point favorites or more away from home.

 - Tampa Bay has gone over the total once in three road games this season.